Asset Allocation tutorial and primer for investors and financial advisors.

 You're probably going to pay a little more in taxes with asset allocation, because you're probably going to be making more income and profits.
 You'll also probably be realizing less tax-deductible losses.

-You won't be the life of the party when the topic is stock trading or market timing.
+You won't be the life of the party when the topic is stock or ETF trading or market timing.
 Why?
 For the same reason the media only focuses on market timers and stock or ETF pickers.
 Because asset allocation is boring!
-There's literally nothing to talk about other than which asset class is currently up or down.
-This is shown on the table of mutual fund, ETF, and index returns.
+There is literally nothing to talk about other than which asset class is currently up or down.
+This is shown on the table of mutual fund, ETF, and benchmark index returns.

 You're also guaranteed not to strike it rich if a big bet pays off.
 If something doubles overnight, only that portion of the portfolio that was invested in that asset class will be affected.
 This is usually less than 15% with asset allocation.

 Gambling with a large portion of money (using stocks, ETFs, margin, derivatives, etc.), and lucking out, is the one and only way to get rich quick in financial markets.
 Very few advisers can do this in efficient markets these days.
 You've been at it for years, and haven't struck it rich yet.
-It just gets harder, so why keep trying?
+It just gets harder over time, and nothing here will magically change, so why keep trying?

 DJIA: 8.38%